On spaces of Euclidean triangles and triangulated Euclidean surfaces: The case of a Euclidean structure adapted to a fixed triangulation of a surface

-Note that it is possible that a face of a triangulation has only two edges $e_i$ and $e_j$, one of them being doubled; that is, the face lies on both side of the edge.
-In this case, such an edge is said to be a double edge.

-Let us fix a surface $S$ with a triangulation $\mathcal{T}$. \begin{definition} A Euclidean structure on $(S,\mathcal{T})$ is a singular flat metric on $S$ with conical singularities whose set of singular points is a subset of $V(\mathcal{T})$ and such that when we cut $S$ along the edges of $\mathcal{T}$ we get Euclidean triangles. \end{definition}
+Let $\mathcal{E}(S,\mathcal{T})$ be the set of singular Euclidean metrics adapted to the triangulation $\mathcal{T}$.
+This means that the metric is locally Euclidean except perhaps at the vertices.
+Note that such a structure is determined by the collection of edge lengths of the triangulation, which can be chosen arbitrarily subject to the triangle inequalities for each face.
+We shall call such a metric a Euclidean structure on $(S,\mathcal{T})$.

 Let $\mu$ be a Euclidean structure on $(S,\mathcal{T})$.
 There is a naturally induced notion of length of a piecewise $C^1$ curve on $S$.
-We denote by $l_{\mu}(c)$ the length of a curve $c$ on $S$.
-We obtain a length structure $l_{\mu}$ on $S$ which induces in the usual way a metric on $S$ which we denote by $d_{\mu}$.
+We denote by $l_{\mu}(c)$ the length of such a curve $c$.
+This defines a length structure $l_{\mu}$ on $S$ which induces in the usual way a metric in $S$ which we denote by $d_{\mu}$.
 If $M$ is a Lebesgue measurable subset of $S$, we denote its area by $A_{\mu}(M)$.